 - One meeting after the labor

-A couple last words before we end this post.
+A couple of last words before we end this post.
 The most important thing is to enjoy your pregnancy and to listen to your maternal intuition.
-If you don’t mind reading a little German, there is an excellent source which provides more information about “Mutterschutz” on Frauenärzte im Netz.
+Having a baby is a wonderful thing!
+If you don’t mind reading a little German, there is an excellent source that provides more information about “Mutterschutz” on Frauenärzte im Netz.